 But the show floor hardly does justice to most games, especially deeper RPGs, so it was difficult to soak up the full experience, but I can confidently say that having John Cleese as your butler is as good as it sounds and the combat is nice and fluid, meaning innocent civilians are all that easier to murder!

 Limbo is an indie title headed for PSN and Xbox Live Arcade this summer, created by PlayDead Studios.
-It’s a 2D puzzle-platformer, with a striking visual aesthetic akin to a harrowing and dark dream, where the player controls the silhouette of a boy, often with only his bright white eyes distinguishing him from shadowy backdrop.
+It’s a 2D puzzle-platformer, with a striking visual aesthetic akin to a harrowing and dark dream, where the player controls the silhouette of a boy, often with only his bright white eyes distinguishing him from the shadowy backdrop.

 Not only is the environment hauntingly beautiful, but all the animations are incredibly smooth and elegant, capturing the way forces work on ropes and vines and how the boy reacts to them expertly.
-It just easy on the eye though — there’s plenty of clever little puzzles with a solid physics system to back it up.
+It is just easy on the eye though — there’s plenty of clever little puzzles with a solid physics system to back it up.

-It’s really no wonder it’s been nominated for a number of “best of E3” awards, and it’s excellent to see an independent developer produce something of such a standard that’s on show to be considered alongside it’s corporate counter-parts’ products.
+It’s really no wonder it’s been nominated for a number of “best of E3” awards, and it’s excellent to see an independent developer produce something of such a standard that’s on show to be considered alongside its corporate counter-parts’ products.

 Xbox 360 Kinect (Motion Controller)

 It succinctly mirrors the actions you parade in front of it with very little latency.
-It certainly is an intriguing new piece of tech – no one could refute the evidence and I’m not surprised it’s taken a lot of effort to develop Project Natal into Kinect as a retail product.
+It certainly is an intriguing new piece of tech that no one could refute the evidence and I’m not surprised it’s taken a lot of effort to develop Project Natal into Kinect as a retail product.